Contextual quilt maker label documentation image

 Certain factors warrant premium pricing beyond the standard formulas:

-• Custom designs: Add a category-dependent range for completely custom work
+• Custom designs: Add a condition-specific range for completely custom work

-• Heirloom-quality materials: Add a category-dependent range when using premium fabrics
+• Heirloom-quality materials: Add a condition-specific range when using premium fabrics

-• Art quilts: Price as fine art (market-dependent values per square foot) rather than functional items
+• Art quilts: Price as fine art (a value that must be established from current, topic-matched sales per square foot) rather than functional items

-• Commissioned memorial quilts: Often priced a category-dependent range higher due to emotional value
+• Commissioned memorial quilts: Often priced a condition-specific range higher due to emotional value

 The Reality Gap: Retail vs. Cost